sosia-dev/sosia/docs/index.rst

 Match Authors in Scopus automatically with sosia
 ================================================

-sosia (Italian for *doppelgänger*) creates control groups for authors, by searching the Scopus database using `pybliometrics <https://pybliometrics.readthedocs.io/en/latest/index.html>`_.
-After configuring your local pybliometrics (providing access credentials and eventually setting cache directories), you can use sosia.
+sosia (Italian for *doppelgänger*) finds researchers that are similar to another one.
+Use the matching researcher as a control in Diff-in-Diff anlyses. sosia is developed and `described <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3742602>`_ by econometricians for scientists of science.

-sosia is written in Python 3, by econometric scientists for econometric scientists.
+sosia does not pre-compute annual characteristics to find controls.
+Instead, sosia searches the entire Scopus database via `pybliometrics <https://pybliometrics.readthedocs.io/en/latest/index.html>`_.
+Configure both--and let sosia find a match for you.

 =======
 Example